 The MIL-STD-2155, entitled Failure Reporting, Analysis and Corrective Action System (FRACAS), establishes the criteria needed to comply with the FRACAS requirement portion of MIL-STD-785.
 MIL-STD-785, or Reliability Program for Systems and Equipment Development and Production, is a broad standard that offers general guidelines as well as specifics for reliability programs that span the product lifecycle.
 While these standards are military in origin, they are still used across many industries and offer sound guidelines for a FRACAS process.

 Many regulated industries and ISO certified organizations must have a CAPA process in place to meet compliance requirements.
 Standards such as ISO-9001, ISO/TS 16949, AS 9100, and policies that are part FDA, GMP, and QMS requirements include the need for defined and established FRACAS/CAPA processes.

 The number of terms and acronyms can seem overwhelming at times, especially when first learning about CAPA and FRACAS.
 In general, CAPA and FRACAS both refer to process control management systems put in place to manage your process.
-Typically, companies look for software solution to support their CAPA or FRACAS process.
+Typically, companies look for a software solution to support their CAPA or FRACAS process.
 The underlying process control methodology, or workflow steps, used in a CAPA or FRACAS may be based on 8D, PDCA, DMAIC, or a custom-built process control methodology.